vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 ## Reward metrics

-Reward metrics are scoped by [reward type, market, party] (this triplet can be thought of as a primary key for reward metrics).
+Fee-based reward metrics are scoped by [`reward type`, `market`, `party`] (this triplet can be thought of as a primary key for fee-based reward metrics).
-Therefore a party may be in scope for the same reward type multiple times but no more than once per market.
+Therefore a party may be in scope for the same reward type multiple times but no more than once per market per epoch.
 Metrics will be calculated at the end of every epoch, for every eligible party, in each market for each reward type.
 Metrics only need to be calculated where the [market, reward type] reward account has a non-zero balance of at least one asset.

-Reward metrics will be calculated once for each party/market combination in the reward metric asseet which is the [settlement asset](0070-MKTD-market-decimal-places.md) of the market.
+Reward metrics will be calculated once for each party/market combination in the reward metric asset which is the [settlement asset](0070-MKTD-market-decimal-places.md) of the market.
 This is the original precision for the metric source data.